freedoom1984/WSConnect/README.md

 WSConnect
 =========
 WSConnect is a powerful library for your OBJ-C application.
-WSConnect download your JSON web-services data ( synchrous or asynchrous connection ) and parse it.
+WSConnect downloads your JSON web-services data ( synchrous or asynchrous connection ) and parse it.
 WSConnect use the delegate design pattern to return the parsed data, notify the connection or parsing problems.

 WSConnect is the library designed with love :)